Ganyriel/Neural-Networks-from-Scratch-2026/README.md

 FrozenLakeNeural.py contains a Neural Network which is supposed to learn to play Frozen Lake without any Holes.
 The code is currently:
 - a bit messy
-- doesn't raise an error
+- agent solves the puzzle only sometimes (now (29.05) with 70% of the times)
-- agent solves the puzzle only sometimes (now with 70% of the times)
+- MSE Loss has probably an error in the gradient

 Temporary stuff:
 - Frozen Lake doesn't have holes (for fixing errors)